Simplifying a classical-quantum algorithm interpolation with quantum singular value transformations

-Furthermore, PE enjoys a close relationship with other notable algorithms; Brassard \et al.'s algorithm for Amplitude Estimation (AE) \cite{Brassard2002} relies on PE for a Grover-like operater.
-This places both AE and PE as central ingredients in many of quantum computing's celebrated applications, such as Quantum Counting \cite{Brassard98}, Quantum Montecarlo \cite{Montanaro2015}, Quantum Linear Systems \cite{Harrow2009} or Ground State Preparation \cite{Abrams99}.
-One also finds that using this relationship and the machinery of \avqe, a classical-quantum interpolation for AE can likewise be found.
-As we will see in this work, a similar relation also holds for the problem of Eigenvalue Estimation (EE).
+Furthermore, Phase Estimation enjoys a close relationship with other notable algorithms; Brassard \et al.'s algorithm for Amplitude Estimation \cite{Brassard2002} relies on it for a Grover-like operator.
+This places both Amplitude Estimation and Phase Estimation as central ingredients in many of quantum computing's celebrated applications, such as Quantum Counting \cite{Brassard98}, Quantum Montecarlo \cite{Montanaro2015}, Quantum Linear Systems \cite{Harrow2009} or Ground State Preparation \cite{Abrams99}.
+One also finds that using this relationship and the machinery of \aqpe, a classical-quantum interpolation for Amplitude Estimation can likewise be found.
+As we will see, a similar relation also holds for the problem of Eigenvalue Estimation.

-Recently, Gilyén \et al.\ introduced Quantum Singular Value Transformation (QSVT) \cite{Gilyen2019,Martyn2021}.
-As a generalization of the work of Quantum Signal Processing \cite{Low2019}, QSVT has proven to be an extremely powerful framework for describing quantum computation, having been shown by its authors to successfully describe quantum algorithms for search, Phase Estimation, and various quantum linear algebra results, among other applications.
+Recently, Gily\'{e}n \et al.\ introduced Quantum Singular Value Transformation (QSVT) \cite{Gilyen2019,Martyn2021}.
+As a generalization of the work of Quantum Signal Processing \cite{Low2019}, it has proven to be an extremely powerful framework for describing quantum computation, having been shown by its authors to successfully describe quantum algorithms for search, Phase Estimation, and various quantum linear algebra results, among other applications.

-In this work, we show that \avqe\ follows naturally from a QSVT construction for EE.
-This greatly simplifies the derivation of \avqe, if one is familiar with the main results of QSVT.
+In this work, we show that \aqpe\ follows naturally from a Quantum Singular Value Transformation construction for Eigenvalue Estimation.
+This greatly simplifies the derivation of \aqpe, if one is familiar with the main results of QSVT.
 At the same time, our method provides a different interpretation of the scalar parameter \(\alpha\), namely relating it to the precision with which a step function is approximated by a constrained polynomial.
 Finally, this work may serve as a starting point for hybridizations of other relevant high-coherence algorithms under the QSVT description. }